 Relying on the scientific approach

-One way in which chemical development utilises PAT is during the synthesis of an active pharmaceutical ingredient (API).
-PAT analysers can monitor chemical reactions both in real-time and later on, and the same or a similar technique can be used to control the process.
+One way in which chemical development utilizes PAT is during the synthesis of an active pharmaceutical ingredient (API).
+PAT analyzers can monitor chemical reactions both in real-time and later on, and the same or a similar technique can be used to control the process.

 Speed to quality

 The reaction process often follows directly without prior modelling work, allowing manufacturers to run and analyze different conditions quickly, speed up process development and increase process knowledge simultaneously.
 Introducing technology such as continuous manufacturing with the same scale for lab, pilot and commercial, process development becomes even faster and more cost-effective.